 Seeking out beta readers is a new endeavor for me, so bear with me.
-I’m working on a three-book romance series, Wishes & Dreams, which could be classified as either light paranormal or urban fantasy; the lines are a little blurry.
+I’m working on a three-book light paranormal romance series, Wishes & Dreams; the lines are a little blurry.
 My primary desire is for my stories to be romantic, charming and with lots of humorous moments.
 My heroes and heroines (as well as an antagonist) include Djinn (genies) and shapeshifters.
 For the most part the world-building, especially for the Djinn, I’ve tried to make uniquely my own; i.e., not based off of Disney or Barbara Eden or anyone else’s.
 Rating: There are steamy parts, and a few explicit adult scenes in each book, appropriate to the story line and the development of the romance; make no mistake, however, I am not writing erotica nor am I writing “sweet” with the bedroom door shut.
 I like to stress the “appropriate” part 😉

 The first two books are completed manuscripts, although the second book is in the process of some major revisions (most additions).

 Here’s my mini-synopsis for Wishes in a Bottle, the first in the series:

 Centuries ago, in plague-struck Italy, Julian DiConti cast a powerful spell to have unlimited power to be able to help people.
 The spell goes spectacularly awry, leaving Julian enslaved to a Djinn bottle, bound to grant three wishes to each Master of the bottle until one Master uses all three wishes to help others.
 More than anything, Julian longs for a normal life – for a home, and a family.
 After six hundred years, however, he has begun to despair of ever being freed from the spell.